martonmiklos/translate2geda/README.md

 Recent XML format Eagle .lbr files contain a set of layer definitions, packages (footprints), and symbols, but the pin mapping between symbols and footprints is defined in a "deviceset" section, to allow symbols to map to different packages.
 This has been dealt with by exporting an individual symbol with a pin mapping for each of the packages supported in the deviceset, with a distinct "\_FOOTPRINTNAME" appended to each of the pin mappings defined in the deviceset, i.e. a symbol with three different pin mappings will result in three different symbols being generated with unique footprint=SPECIFICFP fields.

 LT-Spice .asc files are text files exported by LT-Spice and capture the schematic used in LT-Spice for circuit modelling.
-The .asc file contains "WIRE"s which connect discrete components.
+The .asc file contains "WIRE"s which connect discrete components, references to component symbols, and attributes for the components such as their value and refdes.

 Main differences: